Risheek-Rakshit/DistributedLogQuerier/README.md

 ./mp1-server -loglev=<LogLevel> -mode=<0 or 1>
 ```

-* Use any of the active machines to enter the command.
+* The above will launch the program which waits for a user input (will work on every machine it is launched).
+Type in your grep query command.
 The command must be of the form.
 ```bash
 grep <option> <pattern or regEx>
 ```